DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 Once the reconciliation has completed two Facets should be created automatically: **Author: Judgement** and **Author: best candidate's score**.
 Close the **best candidate's score** facet, but leave the **Judgement** facet open.

-According to the Judgement facet, 12 of our values -- Aristotle, Caesar, and Dante -- matched and 7 -- Aesop and Chaucer -- did not.
+According to the Judgement facet, 12 of our values (Aristotle, Caesar, and Dante) matched and 7 (Aesop and Chaucer) did not.

 Aristotle, Caesar, and Dante auto-matched because the judgement score on each search had a high enough probably that the VIAF match was correct.
 If we look at those values in the column, we'll see that they are now links that do indeed take us to the VIAF records for [Aristotle](https://viaf.org/viaf/7524651/), [Caesar](https://viaf.org/viaf/286265178/), and [Dante](https://viaf.org/viaf/97105654/).